tytydraco/yessleep/out/Love_Shouldnt_Sting.md

 “Let’s talk when I get home?”

 I didn’t say anything else.
 I picked up my phone, its cracked, kaleidoscope screen shimmering in the sunbeam coming through the window.
-I grabbed my work bag, threw on my boots, and got in my truck to drive to work.
+I grabbed my work bag and threw on my boots.
+I could still hear Katie sobbing as I limped out the door to my truck.

+—

 The swelling has gone down a bit by the time I got home that night.
 I walked into the kitchen and noticed all the lights were off.

 “Katie?”

 I flicked on the light switch for the kitchen, forgetting about the broken light fixture.
 I stumbled blindly into the living room and my heart dropped when I saw what appeared to be a person hanging.
-I quickly fumbled for the light, and it turned out to just be shadows.
+I quickly fumbled for the light, and it turned out to just be a shadow.
 I breathed a sigh of relief.

 That’s when I noticed some stuff in the room was missing.
 Katie’s acoustic guitar, her MacBook, the mess of notebooks and scrap paper she often had laying about, all gone.
 I rushed into our bedroom.
 All of her clothing was gone from our dresser, her make up, toiletries, shoes, all gone.